Health Regulations

 Arkansas Swine

-- Animals to be tested negative for Pseudorabies regardless of age within 90 days of the exhibition on a test approved by the state veterinarian or originate directly out of a Qualified Pseudorabies Free Herd with Qualified Herd number and date of last test shown on certificate.
+2. Animals to be tested negative for Pseudorabies regardless of age within 90 days of the exhibition on a test approved by the state veterinarian.

 Arkansas Sheep

-- All sheep must be tagged with Scrapie Identification Tag upon arrival on the fairgrounds.
-If your sheep are from a Certified Scrapie Free Herd advise superintendent to be penned accordingly.
+1. All sheep must be tagged with Scrapie Identification Tag upon arrival on the fairgrounds.

 Arkansas Goats

-- All unregistered goats must be tagged with Scrapie Identification Tag upon arrival on the fairgrounds.
-If your goats are from a Certified Scrapie Free Herd advise superintendent to be penned accordingly.
+2. All unregistered goats must be tagged with Scrapie Identification Tag upon arrival on the fairgrounds.

 Arkansas Rabbits